Sean Avery: Lockdowns

 In August 2020, during the COVID-19 pandemic lockdowns, Avery called for an end to lockdown restrictions using his Twitter account, claiming that the cost of the restrictions in human lives outweighed the lives saved by their implementation.

 Personal life

 Avery married model Hilary Rhoda at the Parrish Art Museum in New York on October 10, 2015.
 The couple had been engaged since November 8, 2013.
 The two first met at Warren 77 in the summer of 2009.
 The couple had been publicly estranged from Rhoda's mother for several years.

 Avery and Rhoda have a son, Nash Hollis Avery, born on July 28, 2020.
 Rhoda filed for divorce from Avery in July 2022.

-Rhoda later stated that Avery had been emotionally abusive to her and on one occasion had physically abused their son, Nash.
+In the 2022 court documents, Rhoda accused Avery of both domestic and child abuse.
+She alleged that, "He has engaged in many instances of physical abuse against me and against third parties.
+Sean has also been physically and emotionally abusive to our son, Nash."
+She alleged that, Avery "body slammed Nash on his changing table," which she claimed left the toddler "so afraid" that "he cried uncontrollably and couldn't catch his breath."
+In 2022, Avery was arrested for domestic battery and a temporary restraining order was issued requiring him to stay 100 yards away from Rhoda, her workplace and their son's school.